UIGF-org/UIGF-org.github.io/docs/en/standards/uigf-legacy-v2.3.md

 :::

 ::: warning Archived Version
-This standard is outdated and archived, please check our latest [UIGF standard](./uigf.md) document.
+This standard is deprecated and archived, please check our latest [UIGF standard](./uigf.md) document.

+The latest UIGF 4.0 **is not backward compatible with previous UIGF versions**.
+The maximum compatible UIGF version is [UIGF v3.0](uigf-legacy-v3.0.md).
 :::

 ## Versions Features